tientran04/Data-Analysis-Portfolio/README.md

 Welcome to my Data Analyst Portfolio.
-This reoisitory will contains all of my data analysis projects where I will use a variety of tools to perform data analysis.
+This repository contains all of my data analysis projects where I will use a variety of tools to perform data analysis.

 ### <a href = "https://github.com/tientran04/Data-Analysis-Portfolio/blob/main/Customer_shopping_analysis.xlsx">Customer Shopping Analysis</a>
 **Tool**: Excel <br/>